 Treatments to Avoid

 When PT and or conservative treatment fails to provide improvement patients are oftentimes referred for steroid injections.
 Beware as these injections have significant side effects which include:

 A recent study evaluated the effectiveness of PRP and steroid injections for SI Joint pain.
 PRP provided better reduction in pain for a longer time when compared to steroid injections (6).

 SI joint fusion is a surgical procedure where large screws or implants are placed across the joint thereby eliminating motion.
 Remember that the joint is a critical shock absorber between the spine and legs and as such must be able to move.
 Complications are significant.
 In one study that followed 469 patients for 7 years.
 There were significant complications which included (7).

-To better understand adjacent segment disease please click on video below.
+To better understand adjacent segment disease please click on the video below.